 LGBT advice

-Lesbian, gay, bisexual and transgender (LGBT) people often face different issues to heterosexual couples: what is the financial impact of being in a registered partnership or – something that will soon be possible in Switzerland – getting married?
-How should I organise my estate in a same-sex couple?
-What do I need to arrange if I am single or cohabiting with a partner?
-How do I best prepare for retirement?
-How do I optimise my tax situation?
+Lesbian, gay, bisexual and transgender (LGBT) people often face different issues to heterosexual couples.
+What's the financial impact of being in a registered partnership or getting married?
+How should I organise my estate if I'm living in a same-sex partnership?
+What do I need to arrange if I'm single or cohabiting with a partner?
+How can I best prepare for retirement?
+How can I optimise my tax situation?
 And how can I best invest my money?

 At VZ VermögensZentrum, you can get advice from the specialists on our LGBT Desk on any financial questions you have.